 Inventory control: laying paths for a bright business future

-Perhaps you feel that inventory control systems are overrated.
-Things get to where they’re supposed to most of the time and that’s okay.
+Perhaps you too feel that inventory control systems are overrated.

 In short, it pays to get this right sooner rather than later.